kalebtesfay/Animal_Shelter_System/README.txt

         - Click Client
           - Click View Animals
            - Displays all the Animals in the database.
+	  - Click Edit Client
+           - Displayes the IDs of all Clients, select 1.
+	    - Detailed information will be showed and user can edit it.
           - Click Back
             - Redirects you to the previous page.
         - Click Staff